-Notes on Good Grief, by Lolly Winston
+Notes on Good Grief, a novel by Lolly Winston

 by Bill Johnson

 I teach that a story creates movement and the movement transport an audience.
 In many of the unpublished novels I read, I'm often 40 pages into a manuscript before I have any idea of a main character's journey.
 In some cases, I have to read to the end of a novel to understand that journey.
 This puts me (and readers) in the unfortunate position of needing to keep track of all the details about a character while I wait for some sense of purpose to become apparent.
 This makes reading a novel work.

 Lolly Winston's novel Good Grief has a structure that clearly conveys the stages of grief that a young woman goes through when her husband dies and leaves her a widow.
 This external framework communicates that the novel has a clearly defined beginning, middle, and end.
 From its opening lines, the story has a destination.